UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-2.md

         return 3.1415926541;
     }
 ```
+Note that PI has a backing store `_pi`.
 The first time you read the `PI` property, the backing store `_pi` will be null.
-This will result in value being fully evaluated, and the result being returned.
-For all subsequent reads, the previously calculated value will be returned.
+This will result in value being fully evaluated (taking approx 2 seconds), and the result being returned.
+For all subsequent reads, the previously calculated value will be returned (very fast).

 Note:

 - This approach should only be used where it is truely justifed.
 - In this example, `_pi` never becomes out of date, so we don't need to concern ourselves with forcing it to be recomputed (setting it to `null` would for it).
 This is not the general case!
+- In the case of 2 second delays, we should consider using `async` and `await` (see below).

 **Task** For purely illustrative purposes, try using this approach for the `Area` property.
-Remember that you only need to calculate Area the first time **unless** the Radius is changed. _Hint: create a setter for Radius._
+Remember that you only need to calculate Area the first time it is read **unless** the Radius is changed. _Hint: create a setter for Radius._

 Caching schemes such as these can greatly improve performance, but can equally become very complicated to test.
 The fundamental reason for this is that the _sequence_ of operations is critical.